lhui2010/HPC/README.md

 ### Step 1.
 Power on MGT and OST

 Press the power button of MGT (first) and OST nodes.
+Then the rest nodes.

 ### Step 2.
 Remount lustre FS and  enabling SGE queues